 David W. Music

-David Music is Professor of Church Music at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+David Music is Professor of Church Music at Baylor University.
 He is the author of many articles on music and hymnology, and has one of the most appropriate names for a composer that one can think of.